ryoppippi/gunshi-docs-skills-benchmark/README.md

 ## Miscellaneous

-Although MCPs like Context7 and DevWiki MCP can make it easier to extract relevant information from Gunshi's repository, they still take time to fetch data online.
+Although MCPs like Context7 and DeepWiki MCP can make it easier to extract relevant information from Gunshi's repository, they still take time to fetch data online.

 ## Related